VARUN1128/taqwa-store/README.md

   Decrementation shouldnt be allowed to be less than 0 Order shouldnt be created if decrementation limit is reached Stock bug check
-  Multiple size scenario check
+  Convinience no need if cod
-  COD and amount to be paid
+  Actual amount to be paid should be updated in the db if COD, along with cod_charge Reciept if recieved
-  Stock remaining tell and gray out the + icon